How Finance as a Service Helps SaaS Companies Grow

 The SaaS company pays a monthly fee for access to these prebuilt software tools rather than hiring staff with financial expertise in-house.
 This is more cost-effective and gives SaaS providers access to these tools where and when they need them.

-In a SaaS company, FaaS can play an important role in automating repetitive finance tasks that would otherwise take valuable time away from building the core product or service.
-For example, Consero Global’s SIMPL cloud-based FaaS platform automates and manages SaaS companies’ transactional processes so that they can focus on building their core product.
+Cloud-based FaaS platforms provide offer the most efficient way of automating repetitive finance tasks.
+For example, Consero’s SIMPL cloud-based FaaS platform automates and manages transactional processes so that businesses can focus on building their core product.

 SIMPL was explicitly designed to be a SaaS company’s one-stop-shop for all financial needs.
 Below are some of SIMPL’s main features and benefits:

-Customer Invoicing and Vendor Billing – SaaS companies need a SaaS solution for invoicing and billing, which SIMPL can help provide.
-You can monitor accounts payable and receivable from a remote location and have the possibility to approve vendors’ bills and release payments.
+Customer Invoicing and Vendor Billing: SIMPL lets users monitor accounts payable and receivable from a remote location and approve vendors’ bills and release payments.
 You can also send customer invoices, have access to outstanding customer invoice status and collection efforts, all of which will help your organization get paid faster.

-Employee Expense Approvals & Payments – SaaS companies often need solutions for overseeing employee expenses.
-SIMPL provides a FaaS solution that enables you to approve and pay employees’ expense reports on the fly and monitor whether an employee is authorized or not to spend money from their accounts.
+Employee Expense Approvals & Payments: SIMPL enables you to approve and pay employees’ expense reports on the fly and monitor whether an employee is authorized or not to spend money from their accounts.

-Task Management & Workflow Software – SaaS companies need a way to manage their tasks and workflows, which SIMPL can provide.
-This includes the ability for employees or other users of your SaaS company to plan their days with different types of scheduled meetings – all from one location.
+Task Management & Workflow Software: SIMPL offers the ability for employees to plan their days with different types of scheduled meetings – all from one location.
 SIMPL also provides support for a wide variety of recurring processes, including multiple concurrent ad-hoc requests.
 Regardless of how many inputs there are, all the financial outputs will be delivered on time with any data recorded and tracked ad hoc processes.

-Combining pre-integrated software with specialized financial expertise, SIMPL delivers substantial, ongoing benefits to your company in as little as thirty days.
+Combining pre-integrated software with specialized financial expertise, SIMPL is a scalable solution delivers substantial, ongoing benefits in as little as thirty days, including:

 Conclusion